timescale/docs/mst/failover.md

 replica server is built.

 When the master server fails, a replica server waits for 60 seconds before promoting itself as master.
-During this 60 second timeout the master server `servicename.timescaledb.io` remains unavailable and does not respond.
+During this 60-second timeout, the master server `servicename.timescaledb.io` remains unavailable and does not respond.
 However, `replica.servicename.timescaledb.io` works in read-only mode.
 After the replica server promotes itself as master, `servicename.timescaledb.io` points to the new